cossie14/Githubsearch/README.md

 Sylviah Rutto

 ## Description
-This is an application that enables a user to search for other users and their repositories.
+This is an application that enables a user to search and identify people's repositories.

 ## BDD
 1 Internet connection<br>